TailrecIO/bslogs-aws-lambda/README.md

 | LOG_CLOUDWATCH_FIELDS     | Specify which CloudWatch information you want to include in the log context.
 Available options include `owner`, `logGroup`, and `logStream`.
 The default value is `logGroup`.                                                                                                                                                                                      |

 ## Configuration Guides

-This lambda should work with: Go ZAP/Zerolog/slog, Java SLF4J/Logback/Log4j, **Go**
+**Go**
 - [Zerolog](docs/ZEROLOG.md)